shajra/nix-project/doc/nix-usage-noflakes.md

 alias nix-new = nix --extra-experimental-features 'nix-command'
 ```

 Passing in `--file .` tells `nix search` to get the attribute tree to search from the `default.nix` file in the current directory.

-The positional argument is the attribute path to start the search from within this tree.
+The first positional argument is the attribute path to start the search from within this tree.
 An empty string indicates to start at the root of the tree.

+Remaining arguments are regexes to filter our search results with.
+Above we've passed `^` to match everything and return all results.

 Note, there are some projects for which `nix search` won't work.
 These projects require extra approaches to work with `nix search` that are beyond the scope of this document.
 You can still navigate these projects' attribute tree with `nix repl`.
 Or you can try to read the source code of the Nix expressions.

-We can filter search results down by supplying regexes as an additional position parameters:

 ```sh
 nix --extra-experimental-features nix-command \